ganaware/TestEFCoreOwned/README.md

 In short, Only the 1st Owned Entity property (EnglishInfo) can be configured by Fluent API.
 Configurations for 2nd (JapaneseInfo) and 3rd (ChineseInfo) are ignored.

-# Versions
+### Further technical details

-- EF Core: 2.1.4, 2.2.0
+EF Core version: 2.1.4, 2.2.0
-- Database Provider: Microsoft.EntityFrameworkCore.Sqlite 2.2.0, Pomelo.EntityFrameworkCore.MySql 2.1.4
+Database Provider: Microsoft.EntityFrameworkCore.Sqlite 2.2.0, Pomelo.EntityFrameworkCore.MySql 2.1.4
+Operationg system: Windows 7
-- other: Windows 7, Visual Studio 2017 Version 15.8.7
+IDE: Visual Studio 2017 15.8.7